Our free advice is available by referral only. Can’t access a referral? Try our free Debtipedia for self-help.

 Application Questions

-You have reported a change to your care or mobility needs
+you report a change in your care or mobility needs

-You turn 16 years of age (unless you are a child and have been awarded DLA under the special rules for terminal illness)
+you turn 16 (unless you are receiving DLA under special rules for terminal illness)

-You have chosen to claim PIP instead of your DLA
+you choose to claim PIP instead of DLA

 PIP is made up of two components: